 Let's assume that the Direct Materials Usage Variance account has a debit balance of $2,000 at the end of the accounting year.
 A debit balance is an unfavorable balance resulting from more direct materials being used than the standard amount allowed for the good output.

 The first question to ask is "Why do we have this unfavorable variance of $2,000?"
-If it was caused by errors and/or inefficiencies, it cannot be included as part of the cost of the inventory.
-Errors and inefficiencies are never considered to be assets; therefore, the entire amount must be expensed.
+If it was caused by errors and/or inefficiencies, it cannot be assigned to the inventory.
+Errors and inefficiencies are never considered to be assets; therefore, the entire amount must be expensed immediately.

-If the unfavorable $2,000 variance is the result of an unrealistic standard for the quantity of direct materials needed, then we should allocate the $2,000 variance to wherever the standard costs of direct materials are physically located.
+On the other hand, if the unfavorable $2,000 variance is the result of an unrealistic standard for the quantity of direct materials needed, then we should allocate the $2,000 variance to wherever the standard costs of direct materials are now located.
 If 90% of the related direct materials have been sold and 10% are in the finished goods inventory, then the $2,000 should be allocated and added to the standard direct material costs as follows:

 If $2,000 is an insignificant amount relative to a company's net income, the entire $2,000 unfavorable variance can be added to the cost of goods sold.
 This is permissible because of the materiality guideline.